CyberLions/CCDC/wildcard/linux/Ubuntu/README.md

 ### configFirefoxPolicies
 * This script will update firefox policies so they aren't crap
 * Firefox will need to be refreshed after this runs

+### sysctl.conf
+* This is not a script, so don't try to run it :D
+* append these changes to the bottom of sysctl.conf